London Underground rolling stock: Isle of Wight

+Alderney

+Alderney Railway in the Channel Islands previously used two London Underground 1938 Stock cars from the Bakerloo and Northern lines, returning them badly rusted to the UK in 2000 for spares, and replacing them with former London Underground 1959 Stock cars nos.
+1044 and 1045.

 Inter-car barriers

 All London Underground rolling stock has recently been modified to include inter-car safety barriers between the cars.
 These were first fitted to the D78 Stock and 1973 Stock in late 1997 to prevent passengers from boarding trains from in between the cars and to prevent drunk people from falling between cars and being seriously injured.
 They were fitted to the rest of the rolling stock in 2000.
 Unfortunately, this meant the mounting of blisters on the front ends of the C Stock as well as the double ended A Stock, D Stock, 1967 Stock and 1973 Stock in the case that the cabs were coupled in the middle of a train.
 They also became a maintenance problem and an operational inconvenience when coupling and uncoupling cars.

 Fire extinguishers

 All tube carriages originally had fire extinguishers located at the ends of the carriages.
 Between 1999 and 2001, all tube carriages had their fire extinguishers removed due to excessive violence and vandalism.
 Fire extinguishers were often used as weapons for attacks on passengers and staff which caused services to be disrupted and too much money had to be spent on replacing fire extinguishers.
 Their removal was criticised following the 1987 King's Cross fire.
 Because of fires in tube carriages becoming very hard to start, following the train refurbishment program in the 1990s, it was decided that it was no longer cost-effective to replace stolen or damaged fire extinguishers.
 Their removal began on the Central line in 1999 and was completed by 2001.
 Fire extinguishers were instead installed in the driver's cabs and on station platforms and were removed from tube carriages.